prominenceai/deepstream-services-library/docs/api-tiler.md

 ```C++
 DslReturnType dsl_tiler_tiles_set(const wchar_t* name, uint cols, uint rows);
 ```
-This function sets the number of columns and rows for the named Tiled Display.
-Setting both values to 0 - the default - allows the Tiler to determine a bit-fit based on the number of Sources upstream.
+This function sets the number of columns and rows for the named Tiler.
+Setting both values to 0 - the default - allows the Tiler to determine a best-fit based on the number of Sources upstream.
 The number of rows must be at least one half that of columns or the call will fail (e.g. 4x1).
 The call will also fail if the Tiler is currently `in-use`.

 **Parameters**
-* `name` - [in] unique name for the Tiled Display to update.
+* `name` - [in] unique name for the Tiler to update.
-* `cols` - [in] new columns setting for the Tiled Display.
+* `cols` - [in] new columns setting for the Tiler.
-* `rows` - [in] new rows setting for the Tiled Display.
+* `rows` - [in] new rows setting for the Tiler.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure.